-Aniseed is a spice, also known as anis.
+Aniseed is a spice, also known as anis or anise.
 As a very rare allergy it is not well studied and there has been no confirmation of which allergens are causing the reactions.

 Allergic reactions are most likely to be caused by Bet v 1-like proteins

 , which cause reactions in people sensitised to birch tree pollen and give oral allergy type symptoms.

 Aniseed oil (anise oil) contains the essential oil anethole, which may cause contact allergic dermatitis in some people.